stackpress/lib/docs/Systems.md

 A promise that resolves to the absolute path or null if not found.

-### Resolving Files with Extensions
+### 1.9.
+Resolving Files with Extensions

-The following example shows how to resolve files with automatic extension detection.
+The following example shows how to resolve files with automatic extension detection and fallbacks.

 ```typescript
 // Try multiple extensions